furs1da/Google-Solution-Challenge/README.md

 This project is made using ReactJS as a client-side, ASP.Net Core 3.1 as a server-sider and MSSQL as a database engine.
 If you want to test this project and need a database copy, contact me through furs1268@gmail.com.

-If you will have some problems with database connection when you tried to test this project, just try to regenerate migrations and then delete the Migrations folder.
+If you will have some problems with database connection when you tried to test this project, change default connection in appconfig and then just try to regenerate migrations and then delete the Migrations folder.

 ## License and copyright